-The Toyota Avalon is a uniquely American project, including ex-GM engineers.
-The goal was to lengthen the Camry, upgrade its interior, and improve its ride.
-All Avalons are made in the United States (Kentucky), even those exported to other parts of the world — where the Camry is usually considered large, though it is seen as merely mid-sized in the United States.
-The Avalon was the first Toyota to be classified as a domestic car within the United States, by CAFE standards.
+The Toyota Avalon is a uniquely American project, using ex-GM engineers to lengthen the Camry, upgrade its interior, and improve its ride.
+All Avalons are made in the United States (Kentucky), even those exported to other parts of the world.
+The Avalon was the first Toyota to be classified as a domestic car within the United States.

-Our experience with the first-generation Avalon was limited.
-We liked the straight-line acceleration, while finding the cornering ability to be far below the similarly-sized Eagle Vision and Dodge Intrepid; and while we found the interior to be surprisingly and gratifyingly quiet, the dashboard, which appeared to have been taken straight from an early-1980s Chevrolet, seemed out of place.
+We liked the straight-line acceleration of the first-generation Avalon, while finding the cornering ability to be far below the similarly-sized Eagle Vision and Dodge Intrepid; and while we found the interior to be surprisingly and gratifyingly quiet, the dashboard, which appeared to have been taken straight from an early-1980s Chevrolet, seemed out of place.

-Completely redesigned for model-year 2000, the 2001-2006 Toyota Avalon was styled by Toyota in California.
-It took hints from the Crown Victoria around the grille, from the Lincoln in the rear, and from Buick in the dashboard, while dropping all visual cues linking it to the Camry.
-It had a single engine, a 3.0-liter V6 with Variable Valve Timing (VVT-i) for high fuel efficiency and lower emissions, with ratings of 210 horsepower at 5,800 rpm and 220 lbs./ft. of torque at 4,400 rpm.
-Estimated fuel economy was 21 mpg city and 29 mpg highway.
+Completely redesigned for model-year 2000, the 2001-2006 Toyota Avalon, styled in California, took hints from the Crown Victoria around the grille, from Lincoln in the rear, and from Buick in the dashboard, dropping all visual cues linking it to the Camry.
+Its 3.0-liter V6 engine had intelligent variable valve timing, with ratings of 210 horsepower at 5,800 rpm and 220 pound-feet of torque at 4,400 rpm and 21 mpg city, 29 mpg highway.
 The engine used an active mount to reduce vibration, and was hooked up to a four-speed electronically controlled automatic transmission.

-The center console included warning lamps, the odometer and trip meter, clock, and outside temperature.
-The XLS version included a compass, trip computer, and calendar.
-Dual climate control was new to the 2000 Avalon, with vents for rear passengers on XLS models with bucket seats.
-An integrated dust and pollen filter was optional.
+The center console included the odometer and trip meter, clock, and thermometer.
+The XLS added a compass, trip computer, and calendar.
+Dual climate control was new to the 2000 Avalon, with vents for rear passengers on XLS models with bucket seats and an optional dust and pollen filter was optional.
 The sound system went up to 120 watts, with a standard CD and cassette player.